AlexNexton/MS2-LingLang/README.md

 **Version control** for this repository is managed within **GitHub** and **Gitpod** using separate [branches](https://github.com/AlexNexton/MS2-LingLang/branches)  used to work on specific aspects of the project.
 The following describes the repository branch structure:
 - **Master** - this is the default branch and the source for the repository deployment.
-    - **Readme** - this branch is used for updating the README.md and testing.md documentation only.
+    - **readme** - this branch is used for updating the README.md and testing.md documentation only.
-    - **Coc** - this branch is used as the main working branch for the website development
+    - **coc** - (were coc are my initials) this branch is used as the main working branch for the website development

 The following workflow steps are used to create and update branches within Gitpod and to push changes back to GitHub.